Authentic Ayurvedic Retreat: Healing of the Mind, Body and Spirit

 I’ve had people ask me to take them to magical India since I returned from my amazing 24 day retreat at Vaidyagrama in 2017.
-And it’s time for me to go back!
+And it’s time to go back!

-If you think you may be interested in coming with me this time or in the future or if you just want to read about Ayurvedic therapies… continue reading.
+If you think you might be interested in joining me this year, or if you just want to learn about Vaidyagrama Healing Center, continue reading.

 Vaidyagrama Healing Village is where real and authentic Ayurvedic Pancha Karma can be experienced on the deepest levels.
 Pancha Karma is a therapeutic, age old, and time tested approach to restoring the body to its ultimate level of balance so that it can heal itself.